aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

 <details>
   <summary>Important tips for completing the challenge</summary>

 1. The order of routes is important.
-The first one that matches will be used.
+When your app is running, the first one that matches will be used.
 So if you have a `/:id` route before an `/edit` route, a request to `/edit` will choose the `/:id` route and the value of `req.params.id` will be `"edit"`.
 1. There can only be one server response (e.g. `res.send()` or `res.json()`) per request.
 If you have multiple potential responses (like a success and an error response) make sure to write your logic so that the route responds appropriately.
 1. Make sure to `JSON.parse` and `JSON.stringify` when reading/writing JSON data.
 1. Don't forget to handle errors when your promises fail using `try { } catch (e) { }`